Following system colour scheme Selected dark colour scheme Selected light colour scheme

 movie: Movie = {"name": "Blade Runner", "year": 1982}

-It is not possible to acknowledge the existence of the extra items through in checks and access them without breaking type safety, even though they might exist from arbitrary structural subtypes of MovieBase:
+It is not possible to acknowledge the existence of the extra items through in checks and access them without breaking type safety, even though they might exist from some consistent subtypes of MovieBase:

 if "year" in movie: